Where Trust Fails: Mapping Location-Data Provenance Risks in Europe: Critical sectors and observable trust erosion

 European financial integrity is repeatedly undermined by provenance failures that allow actors to misrepresent where economic activity takes place, which jurisdiction applies, and who exercises control.
 In cross-border finance, illicit flows increasingly exploit jurisdictional fragmentation and asymmetric access to evidence: shell structures, online platforms, and payment intermediaries enable rapid scaling of fraud while dispersing the evidentiary trail across multiple countries.
 Recent Eurojust-coordinated actions against large cryptocurrency and online investment scams demonstrate how professionally engineered platforms can defraud victims across many Member States, with critical evidence distributed among foreign service providers and intermediaries, delaying attribution and enforcement \autocite{eurojust2024crypto_scam,eurojust2025crypto_fraud_100m}.

 Sanctions enforcement makes the location dimension explicit.
 Territorial claims about port calls, routing, and service delivery are routinely manipulated to evade oversight, turning location data from an operational input into a contested evidentiary object.
-In the Baltic Sea, authorities have documented GNSS interference and AIS spoofing affecting commercial shipping, including tankers broadcasting falsified tracks consistent with attempts to conceal visits to Russian ports under sanctions pressure \autocite{reuters2024baltic_spoofing,gfw2023tankers_ais_spoofing}.
+In the Baltic Sea, documented GNSS interference and AIS spoofing affect commercial shipping, including tankers broadcasting falsified tracks consistent with attempts to conceal visits to Russian ports under sanctions pressure \autocite{easa2024gnss_bulletin,gfw2023tankers_ais_spoofing}.
 In both finance and sanctions contexts, the structural problem is the same: when high-impact decisions depend on location-linked claims that cannot be promptly contested with credible evidence, enforcement becomes reactive, supervisory authority weakens, and illicit activity scales faster than investigative reconstruction.

+\paragraph{Location-data provenance implication.} For finance, illicit flows, sanctions, and fraud, \textbf{(i)} the location-linked claim concerns jurisdiction, service delivery, operational control, asset movement, port calls, and the territorial exposure of regulated activity; \textbf{(ii)} the failure mechanism consists of opaque intermediaries, shell structures, falsified routing or tracking data, fragmented evidentiary trails, and strategic use of cross-border complexity; and \textbf{(iii)} the governance consequence is weakened supervisory authority, delayed attribution, and regulatory arbitrage in contexts where enforcement depends on reconstructing where activity occurred and who controlled it.